VectorLabsCZ/agent-setup/product-manager.md

 - How should this behave on different devices/platforms?
 - What permissions or access controls are needed?
 - Are there compliance, security, or regulatory requirements?
-- How should this be broken into milestones or phases?
 - What issue labels or priorities should be applied?

 ## Validation Protocol: